smalldatalab/docker-ohmage-omh-suite/README.md

 1. Run `curl -H "Content-Type:application/json" --data '{"username": "localguy", "password": "password", "email_address": "test1@example.com"}' http://127.0.0.1:8082/dsu/internal/users -v` to create a test user account locally, replacing 'localguy' and 'password' with your own information.
 1. Run `exit` to exit the shell.

-## Create a study through the Admin Dashboard, and have a participant enroll
+## Create a study and enroll a participant
 Now that you have an admin user (study coordinator) and an end user (participant), you can login to the Admin Dashboard and create a study.

 1. In a browser, navigate to {BASE URL}/admin and login with the credentials you just added for the admin user (default pwd is 'password', which you should change on your first login).